Fibbles/whodis/README.md

 - removes any custom note and displays the default guild note (if there is one)

+`/whodis note-filter bool`
+- if set to true the addon will remove variations of 'alt' and 'main' from the end of guild notes (off by default)
+- true or false

 `/whodis rank-filter RankName`
 - set a filter to only show notes for guildies with this rank (off by default)
 - if your guild roster is well organised you may only want to display notes against players with rank 'alt'